 State of the art ENERGY STAR rated high efficiency furnace with 2-stage burner, power humidifier & ECM motor maintains proper moisture levels.

-At Tartan, we’re committed to corporate social responsibility, and we regard building homes to the most current ENERGY STAR® standard as an important and tangible demonstration of that commitment.
+At Tartan, we’re committed to corporate social responsibility, and we regard building homes to or above the most current ENERGY STAR® standard as an important and tangible demonstration of that commitment.
 Minimizing the environmental footprint of the homes we build benefits not only those who purchase them, but the broader community as well.
 Energy efficient construction likewise aligns with our twin corporate pillars of innovation and quality, and is a key differentiator for Tartan in the marketplace.
 It’s a win-win-win for our customers, our company and our community.
+And it’s included!

 Tartan’s ENERGY STAR® qualified homes lower the cost of ownership, add comfort, and reduce a home’s impact on the environment by meeting the highest standards for:

 *The ENERGY STAR® mark is administered and promoted in Canada by Natural Resources Canada.
 Used with permission.
 As per plan’ refers to working drawings submitted for building purposes or supplier’s plans at time of construction which may vary from models, brochure elevation and plans.
 Specifications may not apply to pre-built inventory prior to this release.
 E & OE